gvwilson/sensibleadventures/shapers/shapers.md

 > **Example:**
 > Panicking slightly,
-> Madica decides to try smashing the timer.
+> Gertrude decides to try smashing the timer.
 > The Director decides that the difficulty is 0
 >(it's neither particularly tough or fairly fragile),
 > and her Strength is +4,
-> so Madica needs to get 11 or more or 3d+4.
+> so Gertrude needs to get 11 or more or 3d+4.
 > She rolls 3 dice and gets a total of 11 once again.
 > After adding 4 for her Strength, her total is 15,
 > and the delicate clockwork is now so much scrap metal.